 Being transparent is a big deal these days.
 A recent survey by The Org shows that 84% of millennials would be more loyal to a brand or company if they knew it was transparent, and the thing they valued most about transparency was knowing a company’s culture and values.

 Similarly, the people you surround yourself with are more loyal when you’re transparent.
-And when you allow yourself to be vulnerable to show your fears, joy, crappy mistakes, issues, greatness, and even your brightness, you allow others to trust you enough to do the same.
+And when you allow yourself to be vulnerable enough to show your fears, joy, crappy mistakes, issues, greatness, and even your brightness, you allow others to trust you enough to do the same.

 However, expressing yourself externally isn’t entirely effective unless you’re true to yourself internally.
 And that’s where learning how to be authentic can take you on the path to creating the life you love.

 The masks we wear